 2019 data announced by Alibaba “Annual active consumers on our China retail marketplaces reached 601 million, an increase of 25 million from the 12-month period ended June 30, 2018”

 This platform is Pinduoduo.
-An app that work with rival giant Tencent and that is promoting social eCommerce.
+An app that works with rival giant Tencent and that is promoting social eCommerce.
 We will talk about it later in the post, don’t miss out.

 WeChat allows retailers to feature online stores and has a convenient third-party payment function (Wechat pay).